Breastfeeding in Islam: In Islamic law

 Breastfeeding is considered one of the most fundamental rights of a child in Islamic law.
 Muslim jurists have given extensive treatment to this topic, for example Al-Mawardi (d.
-1058) wrote an entire treatise Kitab al-rada on the topic of breastfeeding.
+1058) wrote an entire treatise, Kitab al-rada, on the topic of breastfeeding.
 This includes the specifics related to the right of being breastfed, as well as implications of breastfeeding on prohibiting marriage between individuals related by milk kinship.

 Right to breastfeeding

-The right to be breastfed is considered one of the most important rights of a child in Islamic law.
 If the mother is unable to breastfeed the child, then the father must pay a wet nurse to do so.
 If the parents of the child are divorced, the father must compensate his former wife with payments during breastfeeding.
-The Jafaris further opine that a mother has the right to compensation for breastfeeding even if the parents are married.
+The Jafaris hold that a mother has the right to compensation for breastfeeding even if the parents are married.
 However, the Sunni schools of thought disagree, arguing the father is not obligated to pay the mother if the two are divorced; the wife already has the right to maintenance (food and clothing) under Islamic law.

 Some opinions hold that a mother has the right to breastfeed her children, but can choose not to if she wishes.
 This is an extension of the general principle, in Islamic law, that a mother has the right to raise her children, but she may renounce this right as it is not her duty.

 Breastfeeding in Ramadan

-If a woman is breastfeeding, they do not have to fast during Ramadan.
-But they can choose to fast if they want to.
+If a woman is breastfeeding, they do not have to fast during Ramadan, but they can choose to fast if they want to.
 Fasting can cause difficulties in breastfeeding.

 Milk kinship for infants

 The Qur'an regards breastfeeding to establish milk kinship which has implications for marriage.

 Islamic jurisprudence extensively discusses the precise delineation of which relationships are subject to prohibition once the milk relationship is established.
 Shi'ite Islam also prohibits marriage to the consanguineous kin of a milk-parent as per the Qur'an.
 In Shi'ite societies, the wet nurse was always from a subordinate group, so that marriage to her kin would not have been likely.
 Texts mentioned that Ahmad ibn Hanbal, founder of the Hanbali school of jurisprudence, also dealt with similar questions.

-The minimum number of sucklings necessary to establish the milk-kinship, has been the subject of extensive debate.
+The minimum number of sucklings necessary to establish the milk-kinship has been the subject of extensive debate.
 For the adherents of older schools of law, such as the Malikis and Hanafis, one suckling was enough.
 Others, such as the Shafiʿis, maintain that the minimum number was five or ten, arguing that a Qur'ānic verse had once stipulated this number until had been abrogated from the Qur'ānic text, but the ruling was still in place.
 Imam Malik, however, believed that the ruling was abrogated along with the wording.

+Breastfeeding in infancy is also used as a method to formally adopt a child in Islam.